 What Is a "No Asset" Chapter 7 Bankruptcy Case?

-Why Does Filing an Asset or No-Asset Case Matter?
+Why Filing an Asset or No Asset Case Matters

-Whether you file an asset or a no-asset case is important to you, but it's also important to your creditors.
-In a no-asset case, you don't lose any property and your creditors get nothing.
-By contrast, in an asset case, not only do you have to give up property, but your creditors stand to get paid if they follow the correct procedures.
+Whether you file an asset or a no asset case is important to you and your creditors.
+In a no asset case, you don't lose any property and your creditors get nothing.
+By contrast, in an asset case, you must give up property, and your creditors stand to get paid if they follow the correct procedures.

 • File the bankruptcy petition.
 You file a packet of papers called the Chapter 7 bankruptcy petition.
 As with all Chapter 7 cases, you must qualify for Chapter 7 relief.
 You must pass the means test and take a credit counseling course.

 • The automatic stay.
 When you file your petition, the automatic stay goes into effect.
-The stay prevents most creditors from continuing any collection activities during your bankruptcy case.
+The stay prevents most creditors from continuing most collection activities during your bankruptcy case.

 • The creditor's meeting.
-As in all Chapter 7 bankruptcy cases, you must attend the meeting of creditors (also called the 341 hearing).
-At the meeting, the trustee will ask you a series of questions about your debts and property.
+As in all Chapter 7 bankruptcy cases, you must attend the meeting of creditors, also called the "341 hearing."
+The trustee will ask questions about your debts and property at the meeting.
 Creditors usually don't attend.
 Most meetings last less than 10 minutes.

-• Chapter 7 discharge.
-At the end of your bankruptcy case, most of your debts will be discharged (wiped out).
-There are a few exceptions.
+• The Chapter 7 discharge.
+At the end of your bankruptcy case, most of your debts will be erased or "discharged," with a few exceptions.

-In Chapter 7 bankruptcy, the bankruptcy trustee's job is to get as much money as possible for your unsecured creditors (as opposed to secured creditors whose debt is secured by collateral).
+In Chapter 7 bankruptcy, the Chapter 7 bankruptcy trustee's job is to get as much money as possible for your unsecured creditors as opposed to secured creditors whose debt is guaranteed by collateral.
 The trustee does this by taking your property, selling it, and distributing the proceeds to your creditors.

-Luckily, bankruptcy law allows debtors to keep some property in Chapter 7.
-Property that you can keep is called "exempt" property.
-Each state has a list of exempt property, either in its entirety or up to a certain dollar amount.
+Luckily, bankruptcy law allows debtors to keep some property in Chapter 7, known as "exempt property" property.
+Each state has bankruptcy exemption laws listing property you can exempt in its entirety or up to a certain dollar amount.
 Some states allow you to use a set of exemptions set by federal bankruptcy law instead of the state exemptions.

-If your equity in a piece of property is covered by an exemption, it's safe from the bankruptcy trustee.
+If an exemption covers your equity in a piece of property, it's safe from the bankruptcy trustee.
 For example, if you own a piano worth $2,000 and your state exempts up to $3,000 in musical instruments, you get to keep your piano.

 If, however, you have equity in your property that is not exempt, the trustee will sell it.
 For example, let's say your house is worth $500,000 and the balance on your mortgage is $250,000.
 If your state exempts up to $50,000 in a home, you will probably lose your home in Chapter 7.
 The bankruptcy trustee would sell the house, pay your lender $250,000, give you $50,000 (your exemption), deduct the costs of sale and trustee's commission, and then use the rest to pay your unsecured creditors.

-If you determine that under the available bankruptcy exemptions you would not lose any property, yours would be a no-asset Chapter 7 bankruptcy case.
+If you determine that you would not lose any property under the available bankruptcy exemptions, yours would be a no asset Chapter 7 bankruptcy case.

 When the Trustee Will Abandon Property